alexanderlarsen/Saneject/README.md

 | 6000.2.0f1    | Supported    | Latest Unity 6.2 (non-LTS) at the time of writing             |

 In-between versions will likely work, but only the above are verified in automated tests.
-Unity 2023 releases are skipped since they are all tech stream or beta.
+Unity 2023 releases are skipped since they are tech stream builds (not long-term supported), and Unity does not recommend them for production.

-## Limitations & Known Issues
+## Limitations

-- Platform coverage: so far tested on Windows (Mono + IL2CPP) and Android IL2CPP builds only.
+- Platform coverage: currently verified on Windows (Mono + IL2CPP) and Android (IL2CPP).
+Other platforms are untested.

 ## Credits